michal-kocur/NiFi-tutorial/Tasks/NiFI_expression_languages.md

 1. Compare if var1 equals var2 (as string)
 2. Return "succeeded" if var1 equals true (as string)
 3.  extract value for "test" key from FF content
-4.  check if number attribute is greated then 10
+4.  check if number attribute is greater then 10
 5.  convert var1 to uppercase

 * * *